apmlabs/ace-box/Readme.md

 ## What is it?

 The ACE-Box is a framework that can be used as a portable sandbox, demo and testing environment.
+This framework deploys a virtual machine (VM) as well as all the modules and resources that have been declared in a configuration file.

 ### Example